Crystal (character): Joining the Fantastic Four

 Crystal would later leave the city for a brief career with the Fantastic Four.
 Soon after joining, she battled the Wizard, and helped defeat Maximus.
 She also fought Doctor Doom alongside the Fantastic Four.
 She was temporarily blinded by the Mole Man, but helped the Fantastic Four defeat him.
-She was abducted by Medusa and reunited with the Torch in Atillan.
+She was abducted by Medusa and reunited with the Torch in Attilan.
 She revealed how she had used her powers to save Black Bolt's life, and then rejoined the Fantastic Four.
 She fell under the mental control of Diablo, but soon regained her free will and returned to the Great Refuge.

 Marriage

 It was later revealed how she had rescued a dying Quicksilver (Pietro Maximoff).
 She chose Quicksilver over the Torch as the man she loved.
 Not long after that, she married Quicksilver.
-She later gave birth to their daughter, Luna, and accompanied the Inhumans when Atillan was relocated to Earth's Moon.
+She later gave birth to their daughter, Luna, and accompanied the Inhumans when Attilan was relocated to Earth's Moon.
 During the time when the Inhumans lived on the Moon, Crystal defied the power structure of her society and fled with many Inhumans to an isolated part of Earth.
 They were there to help Medusa, their queen, give birth in secret.
 Crystal used her powers to eliminate the pollution from a wide area around their hideout, a mistake which led to even worse consequences.

 Quicksilver and Crystal have had a rocky marriage.
 Pietro has always had a quick temper and Crystal had once had an affair with a real estate agent named Norman Webster.
 She and the Human Torch still had feelings for each other during his marriage to the supposed Alicia Masters (later revealed to be a Skrull named Lyja merely pretending to be Alicia).
 She also developed feelings for Dane Whitman, the Black Knight, but nothing physical came from it.
-These reasons have caused them to separate several times, egged on by Maximus the Mad taking credit for Pietro's descent into madness.
+These reasons have caused them to separate several times, egged on by Maximus taking credit for Pietro's descent into madness.
 One such reconciliation attempt occurred in a small town, in a rented cabin, where Crystal had to urge Quicksilver to "go slow".
 Unfortunately, even this was affected by outside forces.